aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront/README.md

 ### CloudFront Function

-You can also deploy CloudFront functions and add them to a CloudFront distribution.
+You can deploy CloudFront functions and add them to a CloudFront distribution.

 ```ts
 // Add a cloudfront Function to a Distribution